Egg Muffins are a delicious and tasty grab-and-go breakfast.

 Ingredients in Egg Muffins

-This recipe is so versatile; you can add almost anything to them and try new flavors every time!
+They’re so versatile; you can add almost anything to them and try new flavors every time!

 How To Make Egg Muffins

 These little egg cups are very simple to make and taste almost like mini frittatas.
-Breakfast egg muffins consist of meats, cheeses, and veggies with eggs.

-- Grease the muffin tin well.
+- Grease the muffin tin well or use silicone liners.

-- Bake until set, and enjoy!
+- Bake until set and enjoy!

 More Make-Ahead Breakfast Recipes